-Placement Procedures & Options
+Placement Tests and Options

 What is placement?

 Students must demonstrate a certain level of proficiency in math and English to start coursework at the college level in these areas.
-Proficiency is most often demonstrated through standardized tests such as ACT and SAT but previous college coursework from a transfer institution and/0r institutional placement exams can also be used.
+Proficiency is most often demonstrated through standardized tests such as ACT and SAT but previous college coursework from a transfer institution and/or institutional placement exams can also be used.

 What determines where I am placed?